1985 Champs – The New Tradition

 Like Gray, Garstang got his start singing barbershop harmony as a legacy.
 “I was brought into the fold by my dad.
 He was a long time barbershopper and had joined the El Cajon chapter after we moved to San Diego.”

-But by late fall the quartet consisted of Gray, Garstang, Monks and Lee.
+By late fall the quartet consisted of Gray, Garstang, Monks and Lee.

-Shortly after they won the novice quartet championship, they started doing shows and competed on the divisional level in order to qualify for the district competition.
+Shortly after they won the novice quartet championship, they started doing shows and competed on the divisional level to qualify for the district competition.
 They finished 5th in the fall district contest in 1977 with Lester Lee singing lead.

 Incidentally, Dan Jordan competed in that same contest with the 4-Highers, placing 6th – right behind the Grand Tradition!